Modular quantum key distribution setup for research and development applications: Modular QKD setup

 \section{Modular QKD setup}

-The developed modular QKD setup consists of two essential parts, Alice and Bob.
-Here, Alice is in charge of the quantum signals' preparation, whereas Bob measures the results.
-Fig.~\ref{fig:setup} shows a design concept of the Alice's unit (Bob's unit looks similarly).
-On the right side of the unit, one can see a row of 8 red add-on electronic cards with SubMiniature version A (SMA) connectors.
-The laser module, phase and amplitude modulator drivers are implemented in the form of such cards.
-These cards can be inserted into the motherboard, which is situated at the bottom of the unit.
+The developed modular QKD setup consists of two essential components, Alice and Bob.
+Alice is in charge of the quantum signals' preparation, whereas Bob measures the results.
+Fig.~\ref{fig:setup} shows a photo of Alice's unit (Bob's unit looks similarly).
+On the top of the picture, one can see a motherboard with 10 SMA connectors and two socket rows for add-on cards.
+The laser module, phase, and amplitude modulator drivers are implemented in the form of such cards.
 The main function of the motherboard is to provide commutation between add-on cards and the NI board, installed in a PC and connected to the motherboard via a PCI cable.
-In addition, the motherboard implements the power supply control and executes a delaying of electric pulses to apply them at the correct time to optic modulators.
+In addition, the motherboard implements the power supply control and executes a delaying of electric pulses to apply them at the correct time to optical and amplitude modulators.

-On the top side of the Bob or Alice unit there is an optic table, where fiber optic components can be settled.
+On the top side of the Bob or Alice unit, there is an optic table, where fiber optic components can be settled.
 Thus, the developed modular QKD setup is easily reachable from all sides.
-So one can reconfigure both the optical scheme and electronic driver cards set.
-A sufficient amount of additional SMA connectors allows one to connect an oscilloscope to investigate the shape of electrical pulses and their position on the timescale.
-The units are supplied with removable covers and side handles for transportation.
+One can then easily reconfigure both the optical scheme and the set of electronic driver cards.
+A sufficient amount of additional SMA connectors allows connecting an oscilloscope in order to investigate the shape of electrical pulses and their position on the timescale.
+These units are supplied with removable covers for transportation.

-Using such a modular setup, we assemble and test a simplified version of the plug\&play QKD scheme in various regimes (see Fig.~\ref{fig:modular}a).
-The plug\&play scheme has a simple configuration and parameters adjustments.
-So it is a perfect starting point for experimental studies in QKD.
-The "plug\&play" scheme consists of a two-pass auto-compensation fiber optic scheme with Mach-Zehnder interferometric phase shift measurements.
-A description of the "plug\&play" scheme is given in detail in Refs.~\cite{Gisin2,Kurochkin,Kurochkin2}.